-Process control refers to the adjustment and monitoring of processes to produce a desired output, ensuring consistency, economy and safety which manual control cannot achieve.
+Process control refers to the adjustment and monitoring of processes to produce the desired output, ensuring consistency, economy and safety which manual control cannot achieve.

 Process control is used across a wide range of industries, including automotive, pulp and paper, chemical processing, mining, oil refining and more.